Toni-Ty/google_lib/README.md

 #### Gemfile

-These files set up some tools and gems for our project.
+These files set up tools and gems for the project.
 Most importantly, make sure to run `bundle` before starting this project so that you have all the required gems.

 #### Spec